Words and terms used in the world of From The Waters.

 An acronym for the Ephillion Wide Network.
 The Ephillion equivalent of the World Wide Web/internet.

-In Aelin, a Shadow specific role given to approved volunteers who carry out executions as capital punishment for criminals, for mercy killing those who have chosen to die instead of presenting a danger to the public or those who have been deemed a danger to the public and are no longer able to be helped or to make the decision themselves to die.
+In Aelin, a Shadow specific role given to approved volunteers who carry out executions as; capital punishment for criminals, mercy killings of those who have chosen to die instead of presenting a danger to the public, those who have been deemed a danger to the public and are no longer able to be helped or to make the decision themselves to die.

 A funereal ceremony held when an aelinuan dies.